nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 - SHALL return a `200` **OK** HTTP status code on successful execution of the interaction.
 - SHALL return a `Bundle` of `type` searchset, containing either:
 	- One matching `Observation` resource that conforms to the `spine-vm-observation-1` profile; or
-	- One `OperationOutcome` resource if the interaction is a success, however no Overseas Visitors & Migrants record has been found.
+	- One `OperationOutcome` resource if the interaction is a success, however no Overseas Visitors and Migrants record has been found.
 - Where an Observation is returned, it SHALL include the `versionId` and `fullUrl` of the current version of the `observation` resource.